-- 4. On 23 June, the Commission heard a briefing on the implementation of training programmes since its previous meeting.
-Members emphasized the importance of continuous assessment of the mid- to long-term impacts of contractors' training programmes on beneficiaries and their overall contribution to knowledge development and participation in activities in the Area by their respective countries. - 5.
-Members also emphasized the need to increase the visibility of training opportunities to encourage more applications from different regions and from women, with the aim of improving geographical balance and gender parity.
-The Commission underscored the vital role of member States in promoting the contractors' training programme nationally and nominating more candidates to expand and diversify the applicant pool. - 6.
-On 3 July, the Commission finalized the selection of 37 candidates (from a total of 319 applicants) to participate in 10 training programmes offered by eight contractors.
-A detailed breakdown of the selection of candidates for training programmes under plans of work for exploration conducted between March and July 2025 is provided in document ISBA/30/LTC/8.
-The Commission notes that progress is being made in the current rankings towards achieving gender parity and that the current selection ratio is 60 per cent men to 40 per cent women.
+Programmes (CTP) on beneficiaries and their overall contribution to knowledge development and participation in activities in the Area by their respective countries.

+- 5. Members equally emphasized the need to raise the visibility of training opportunities to encourage more applications from different regions and from women, with the aim to improve geographic balance and gender parity.
+The Commission underscored the vital role of Member States in promoting the CTP nationally and nominating more candidates to expand and diversify the applicant pool. - 6.
+On 3 July, the Commission finalized the selection of 37 candidates (from a total of 319 applicants) to participate in 10 training programmes being offered by 8 contractors.
+A detailed breakdown of the selection of candidates for training programmes under plans of work for exploration conducted between March and July 2025 is reported in ISBA/30/LTC/8.
+The Commission notes that in the current rankings, progress is being made towards achieving gender parity and that the current selection ratio is 60% men to 40% women.